-Policy SD2: Good Design Considerations for Development Strategic Objectives SO1, SO2, SO3, SO4, SO5, SO7, SO8, SO9, SO11, SO12, SO13, SO14. contribute to place and sustainable en Guide, and success and design, the Council will expect all new development to making and be of high quality that contributes to a healthy, safe vironment.
-Proposals must have regard to the National Design sfully integrate with and enhance their surroundings, be innovative and be adaptable to the evolving effects of climate change. distinctive, local cha osals will be expected to respect, take advantage of and reinforce aracter and features.
-Development proposals should ccount has been taken of the following factors: f the area, including local materials (where deemed appropriate), rle and detailing; b.
-Existing land for rms, orientation, natural and historic landscape features; c.
-Existing uses ar nd activities; - n and grain of development, with respect to the arrangement of d open spaces, block size, plots and building patterns; e.
-The scale, shap heights within th be, form and proportion of existing buildings, building lines and ne street scene; f.
-The scale in rela ation to the surrounding topography, views, vistas and skylines; g.
-Local landmarks s, focal buildings and features, particularly heritage assets; h.
-Important views into, out of and through the area; i.
-Landscape chai racter and features; j.
+- Development proposals will be expected to respect, take advantage of and reinforce distinctive, local character and features.
+Development proposals should demonstrate that account has been taken of the following factors: - a.
+The character of the area, including local materials (where deemed appropriate), architectural style and detailing; - b.
+Existing land forms, orientation, natural and historic landscape features; - c.
+Existing uses and activities; - d.
+The local pattern and grain of development, with respect to the arrangement of street layout and open spaces, block size, plots and building patterns; - e.
+The scale, shape, form and proportion of existing buildings, building lines and heights within the street scene; - f.
+The scale in relation to the surrounding topography, views, vistas and skylines; - g.
+Local landmarks, focal buildings and features, particularly heritage assets; - h.
+Important views into, out of and through the area; - i.
+Landscape character and features; - j.
 Green and blue infrastructure assets; and k.
 Opportunities to enhance gateways.